The dates for upcoming maintenance classes are shown below:

-Book and pay today – Courses take place in our fully-equipped workshop in West London, or on-site at your request.
+Why not book and pay today, as places on our popular courses go fast!
+All the courses take place in our fully-equipped workshop in West London, or on-site at your request.
 For more information on the courses we currently have scheduled, and to book a place, please follow the links below or email firstname.lastname@example.org.

 For corporate customers we can invoice your company directly.

 • Wheel building – learn the theory and practice of this highly prized skill in a one-day intensive course.
 Bookings are now open for 2020, the first one being February the 8th.
 More information here.

 • Brompton Bicycle – all the skills needed to keep this unique folding bike in good working order.
-Class dates are all Saturdays, starting at 10am and finishing at 3.30pm: the final one for 2019 is November the 16th.
+Class dates are all Saturdays, starting at 10am and finishing at 3.30pm: the first one for 2020 is February the 1st.
 More information here.

 • Bike touring – get the knowledge to transport your bike and keep it running on more long distance journeys as well as practical advice.
 More information here.

 • Hydraulic brakes – learn to how to bleed, set up and service Shimano hydraulic braking systems for flat handlebars.
 More information here.

 All our courses are very hands-on and students work on their own bikes as well as our demonstration bikes.
 We have a long history of working with both individuals keen to increase their knowledge as well as with corporates and community groups.